mcdermottsolutions/bespectacled-bear/README.md

 ## Motivation

 Mostly I was trying to get Babel running so I could write ES6 JavaScript.
-But Bespectacled Bear also streamline new web projects, skipping the setup time and allows you to quickly make them minimized and ready for production.
+But Bespectacled Bear also streamlines new web projects, skipping the setup time and allows you to quickly make them minimized and ready for production.

 ## Installation